yusuf1494/NTP-NembakTapiPoek/README.md

 ## Summary
 NTP is a survival shooting game where you playing as a man stranded in darkness try to survive infinite wave of monsters.
 You must survive as long as you can and beat your own records.
 This game built with C# as the main programming language and Unity as it's Engine.
 This game contains violence and gore so watch your damn kids.
 And it's dark, like absolutely hardly to see anything that comes to you.

-Your score define by how long you can survive
-***
-The player has 10 health, You should consider about positioning.
-***
-He has a gun with 30 bullets.
-Which is can be reloaded.
-***
-Every 1 minute a boss will spawn.
-You might want to kill the boss quickly as you can, and it's not gonna be easy.

 ## How do we play it?
 Well this game has common default control like any other games.
 Check this out..